rhendy0508/VM-osticket-installation/README.md

 </p>

 <h1> Microsoft Azure VM & osTicket - Prerequisites and Installation</h1>
-This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.
-Along with the Virtual Machine utilized from Microsoft Azure.<br />
+This project demonstrates the deployment of the open-source help desk ticketing system, osTicket, on a Microsoft Azure Virtual Machine.
+It highlights key IT concepts including cloud infrastructure provisioning, system configuration, and application installation in a virtualized environment.<br />

 <h2>Video Demonstration</h2>